 1920 Sopwith test pilot Harry Hawker and three others, including Tom Sopwith, bought the assets of Sopwith and formed H. G. Hawker Engineering.

-In 1933 the company was renamed Hawker Aircraft Ltd and took advantage of the Great Depression and a strong financial position to purchase the Gloster Aircraft Co in 1934.
+In 1933 the company was renamed Hawker Aircraft Ltd and dspite the Great Depression was in a strong enough financial position to purchase the Gloster Aircraft Co in 1934.

-1935 The next year, it merged with the engine and automotive company Armstrong Siddeley and its subsidiary, Armstrong Whitworth Aircraft, to form Hawker Siddeley Aircraft.
+1935 The next year, the Hawker company merged with the engine and automotive company Armstrong Siddeley and its subsidiary, Armstrong Whitworth Aircraft, to form Hawker Siddeley Aircraft.
 This group also encompassed A. V. Roe and Co.

 1937 Aeronautical designers and constructors.
 "Fury" Aircraft.
 "Hurricane" Aircraft.